 Worse, the report was written, not by a team of scientists using evidence from controlled studies, but by a young labor reporter who took his data from only one scientist, a nutritionist who believed fervently in the unproven “saturated fat causes heart disease” hypothesis.

-The low fat diet is healthy idea took hold in the media and through repetition and deep financial dependence, it became fixed in the American psyche.
+The low-fat diet is a healthy idea that took hold in the media and through repetition and deep financial dependence, it became fixed in the American psyche.

 Get All the Facts

-So listen closely the the advice you get about healthy eating and any diagnosis to lower your fat consumption and cholesterol levels.
-Remember that this advice is based NOT on scientific evidence, but on a rise in diagnosis categories, corn oil consumption, a report researched and written by a young labor reporter, and a illogical leap of faith.
+So listen closely to the advice you get about healthy eating and any diagnosis to lower your fat consumption and cholesterol levels.
+Remember that this advice is based NOT on scientific evidence, but on a rise in diagnosis categories, corn oil consumption, a report researched and written by a young labor reporter and an illogical leap of faith.

 Resources for Further Reading: